 Dr. Palmiter has been studying the role of neurotransmitters in the development and function of the nervous system for over twenty years.
 Dr. Palmiter is the Project Leader of PANUC Project 1 entitled “Functional and Anatomical Analysis of Dopaminergic Projections That Mediate Cognition.”
 This project will endeavor to distinguish between the effects of loss of dopamine signaling and dopamine neuron degeneration on cognitive abilities.

 Dr. Quinn is a neurologist who specializes in neurodegenerative diseases associated with dementia, including Alzheimer's disease and Parkinson's disease.
 He is engaged in translational research aimed at developing new therapies for neurodegenerative dementias, with research activity ranging from animal models of neurodegeneration to biomarker studies to clinical trials.
-Dr. Quinn is the Director of the PANUC Clinical Core at Oregon Health & Science University (OHSU) and the Portland VA Medical Center.
+Dr. Quinn is the Director of the PANUC Clinical Core.

 Dr. Zabetian is a neurologist who specializes in neurogenetics and Parkinson’s disease.
 He is the Director of the Parkinson’s Genetic Research Study (PaGeR) in Seattle and Co-Director of the Washington Parkinson’s Disease Registry (WPDR).
 Dr. Zabetian is Co-Director of the PANUC Genetics-Biomarker-Neuropathology Core and the Project Leader of PANUC Project 3, entitled “Genetic Risk Factors for Cognitive Impairment in Parkinson’s Disease.”
 This project will endeavor to increase our understanding of the genetic processes that underlie cognitive impairment in Parkinson’s disease in order to identify new therapeutic targets to help prevent and better treat this disabling facet of Parkinson’s disease.